luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/application-access-panel-unexpected-application-appears.md

 9. Clique em **licenças** ver as licenças que o grupo foi atribuída.

-  * Se o grupo for atribuído a uma licença do Office que isto poderá ativar determinadas aplicações do Office de terceiros primeiro a aparecer no painel de acesso do utilizador.
+  * Se o grupo for atribuído a uma licença do Office, este poderá ativar determinadas aplicações do Office de terceiros primeiro a aparecer no painel de acesso do utilizador.

 ## <a name="if-these-troubleshooting-steps-do-not-the-resolve-the-issue"></a>Se efetue estes passos de resolução de problemas não a resolva o problema